MNF-Flandre/FFMP/README.md

 # FFMP
-code for the final assignment of Family Financial Management Practices I suggest downloading the df (dataframe) from the CSMAR database for this project in CSV format, which should include the following information:
+Here is the code for the final assignment of Family Financial Management Practices.

+I suggest downloading the df (dataframe) from the CSMAR database for this project in CSV format, which should include the following information:

 Stkcd [Stock Code]